tago-io/explore-asset-tracking/README.md

-# Tago Asset Tracking
+# TagoIO Asset Tracking

 This documentation will help you implement the Asset Tracking application.
 If you haven't seen this application yet click here(ASSET TRACKING EXAMPLE IN EXPLORE WILL BE LINKED HERE).
-But, if you have already seen and are interested in using this application to your own solution, read this documentation carefully and by the end of it you will have a working asset tracking in your Tago account.
+But, if you have already seen and are interested in using this application to your own solution, read this documentation carefully and by the end of it you will have a working asset tracking in your TagoIO account.

 ## Asset Tracking requirements
-To implement this application you need some items already working in your Tago account.
+To implement this application you need some items already working in your TagoIO account.
 If you do not have some item in the following list, please set this item up and get back to this doc.
 Check the list bellow:

 - Device with geolocation already configured and bucket also created on TagoIO platform 🌎
 - Basic programming knowledge and willingness to learn :rocket: